UK says EU trade talks face ‘moment of finality’ on weekend

 LONDON (AP) — Britain’s foreign minister said Thursday that negotiations on a trade deal with the European Union will reach a “moment of finality” this weekend, with both sides assessing chances of an agreement as slim.

-Foreign Secretary Dominic Raab said the Sunday deadline set by Britain and the EU for a decision was final — though he added “you can never say never entirely.”
+It also proposes that fishermen will still have access to each others waters for up to a year, to limit the commercial damage of a no-deal split.
+The plans depend on the U.K. offering similar initiatives.

+“Our responsibility is to be prepared for all eventualities,” European Commission President Ursula von der Leyen said.

-European Commission President Ursula von der Leyen and U.K. Prime Minister Boris Johnson held a three-hour dinner meeting Wednesday in hope of unblocking stalled talks, but came away saying the gaps between them were large.
+Von der Leyen and U.K. Prime Minister Boris Johnson held a three-hour dinner meeting Wednesday in hope of unblocking stalled talks, but came away without making substantial progress.

 “We understand each other’s positions.
 They remain far apart,” von der Leyen said.